Vulnerable Democrat Doug Jones will vote to convict Trump

-Jones’ announcement was significant for Democrats, who are hoping their party will present a united front by unanimously voting to remove Trump from office.
+Jones’ announcement was significant for Democrats, who are hoping their party will present a united front by unanimously voting to remove Trump from office in Wednesday’s final votes.
 That would deny Trump and his GOP allies a campaign season talking point that the Senate’s virtually certain acquittal of Trump was bipartisan.

 Sens.
 Joe Manchin of West Virginia and Kyrsten Sinema of Arizona are among other Democrats being closely watched for their votes later Wednesday.